chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

     weight = 220
 +++

-The following Chef Automate HA architecture diagram shows the Chef Automate HA components that work on the **Leader-Follower** strategy.
-This architecture includes the cluster of the Chef Automate, Chef Server, Postgres, and Elasticsearch.
+The following Chef Automate HA Architecture diagram shows the Chef Automate HA components that work on the **Leader-Follower** strategy.
+This architecture includes the cluster of the _Chef Automate_, _Chef Server_, _Postgres_, and _Elasticsearch_.

 ![High Availability Architecture](/images/automate/ha_architecture.png)

 ## Chef Automate Clusters

-The Chef Automate HA architecture involves the following clusters part of the main cluster, which are:
+The Chef Automate HA Architecture involves the following clusters part of the main cluster, which are:

 - Backend Cluster and Nodes
+- Frontend Cluster and Nodes

+### Backend Cluster and Nodes

 The backend components connect into the frontend Chef Habitat supervisor cluster.
-The **postgres** and **elasticsearch** instances run in the Chef Habitat supervisor.
+The **Postgres** and **Elasticsearch** instances run in the Chef Habitat supervisor.
 The **Postgres** and **Elasticsearch** databases require a minimum of three nodes, where one becomes a leader, and the other two are followers.

-- Frontend Cluster and Nodes
+### Frontend Cluster and Nodes

 Chef Automate and Chef Server act as frontend nodes and serve as a web UI with load balancer configurations.